apache/mesos/docs/attributes-resources.md

 # Mesos Attributes & Resources

-The Mesos system has two basic methods to describe the slaves that comprise a cluster.
+Mesos has two basic methods to describe the slaves that comprise a cluster.
 One of these is managed by the Mesos master, the other is simply passed onwards to the frameworks using the cluster.

 ## Types